earth2gonzo/earth2gonzo.github.io/docs/about-us.md

 In the year 2000 the [West Toowong Community Association](https://abr.business.gov.au/ABN/View/51823312836), which had been formed to protect their local area, decided to set up a History Group to research the families who had built their lives and their homes in Toowong over the past 150 years.

 The Toowong History Group was formed in 2000 to celebrate the 100^th^ anniversary of the short-lived Toowong Town (1903-1925); to record some local memories to ensure they were not lost with the passing of the older generations; and to entice more histories to come to the surface.
-It resulted in the production of [our first book](books.md).
+It resulted in the production of **[our first book](books.md)**.

 ## Contact us